 131k

 At 0740, 25 October 1944, during the Battle of the Leyte Gulf, a Japanese plane made a suicide dive on the Santee, crashing through the flight deck and stopping on the hangar deck.
-Santee was the first ship to sustain a kamikaze attack: the plane tore a 30-foot gash into the flight deck, killed 16 men, wounded 27 others and started several fires.
-At 0756, a torpedo from the Japanese submarine I-56 struck the ship, causing flooding of several compartments and a 6-degree starboard list.
+Santee was the first ship to sustain a kamikaze hit: the plane tore a 30-foot gash into the flight deck, killed 16 men, wounded 27 others and started several fires.
+At 0756, a torpedo from a Japanese submarine (several sources credit I-56, but this is in doubt) struck the ship, causing flooding of several compartments and a 6-degree starboard list.
 Emergency repairs were completed by 0935.

 Charles Erlandsen